platanus-hack/platanus-hack-25-team-28/FRONTEND_DOCUMENTATION.md

 ## Summary

 The updated frontend features a highly immersive, single-page experience.
 By replacing standard page transitions with auto-scrolling and "literal" animations (where products physically travel to the cart), the application provides immediate visual feedback and a sense of magic to the "AI Shopping" concept.
+The seamless transition to a chat interface allows for natural follow-up and refinement of the order.